 - Your VAT registration details and if you’re on the right scheme – are you claiming back what you’re entitled in VAT?

 - Using your director’s loan account correctly and any possible implications for your tax liabilities

 - Expenses – what you are currently claiming for and what you can be

-- How to take advantage of the more complex expenses you may not have considered such as running a company car or expense when working from home
+- Bespoke advice on more complex expenses such as running a company vehicle or expenses when working from home

-- Tax plans you’re not taking advantage of – for instance the Annual investment allowance and Research and Development tax breaks
+- Tax plans you’re not taking advantage of – for instance the Annual Investment Allowance (AIA) and Research and Development tax breaks

 - Assess any risks, such as whether you’re at risk of an IR35 investigation

 - Auto-enrolment pensions and whether you’re compliant with government rules

 - Looking at your future plans and how this will affect your business